Perturbative Resonance during Dark Matter Production and Its Cosmological Implications: Supplementary Materials: Numerical Results

-To make the comparison between analytical solution and numerical result more obvious, we plot both results in $(\xi, r)-$plane with $\epsilon=0.01$ in FIG.\ref{fig:rxix.pdf}.
+To make the comparison more apparent, we plot the results from Eq.(\ref{eq:seoreqfp}) and Eq.(\ref{eq:phiyev}) respectively in $(\xi, r)$ plane with $\epsilon=0.01$, as shown in FIG.\ref{fig:rxix.pdf}.
 They match perfectly.
 Thus we can safely conclude that the analytical solution, Eq.(\ref{eq:phiyev}), is, mathematically, correct.